zazzlife/api-docs/Readme.md

 For now the base url is `http://test.zazzlife.com/api/v1/` but for production you should use `http://www.zazzlife.com/api/v1/` instead.

-if you have any issues or suggestions feel free to open an issue.
+if you have any issues or suggestions feel free to open an issue or contact me via email.

 Please first checkout:
 -